Chetan-Raut/Operating-Systems-101/README.md

 To get started with "Operating Systems 101," you can follow these steps:

-1. Open your web browser and go to the following URL:
+1. Go to the following URL:
    [https://Chetan-Raut.github.io/operating-system-101](https://Chetan-Raut.github.io/operating-system-101)

-2. Once the website loads, you'll be presented with a user-friendly interface.

-3. Navigate through the various sections of the website to learn about different operating system concepts.
+2. Navigate through the various sections of the website to learn about different operating system concepts.
 You can use the menu, buttons, and links to access different topics and interactive content.

-4. Feel free to interact with the provided simulations and examples to enhance your understanding of operating systems.
+3. Feel free to interact with the provided simulations and examples to enhance your understanding of operating systems.

-5. If you have any questions or feedback, you can reach out to us through the "Contact" page on the website.

 ## Features